willemneal/workspaces-js/packages/js/README.md

 To see an example of how to do this, see the [patch-state test](../../__tests__/02.patch-state.spec.ts).

-near-workspaces will support expanded patchState-based functionality in the future:
+near-willem-workspaces will support expanded patchState-based functionality in the future:

 * [Allow bootstrapping sandbox environment from testnet/mainnet contracts & state](#39)
 * [Allow replaying all transactions from testnet/mainnet](#40)